This medicine is subject to additional monitoring in Australia. This will allow quick

 Do not recycle the pen or sharps disposal container, or throw them into household

-Always keep the sharps disposal container out of the reach of children.
+Always keep the sharps disposal container out of the sight and reach of children.

 L) Examine the injection site.